onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>ignore_index</tt> : int</dt>
-<dd>Specifies a target value that is ignored and does not contribute to the input gradient.
-This is an optional value but if specified, it needs to be in the range [0, C).</dd>
+<dd>Specifies a target value that is ignored and does not contribute to the input gradient.</dd>
 <dt><tt>reduction</tt> : string (default is mean)</dt>
 <dd>Type of reduction to apply to loss: none, sum, mean (default). 'none': the output is the loss for each sample. 'sum': the output will be summed. 'mean': the sum of the output will be divided by the sum of applied weights.</dd>
 </dl>